Dexter88xD/ft_printf/README.md

 ## Introduction

-`ft_printf` is a simplified and customisable version of the standard `printf` function.
-It supports a subset of format specifiers and handles variadic arguments.
-This project is a great way to deepen your understanding of string manipulation, memory management, and variadic functions in C.
+`ft_printf` is a custom implementation of the standard `printf` function in C. It simplifies formatted output by replicating core functionalities, supporting a subset of format specifiers, and handling variadic arguments.
+This project, a staple of the 42 coding school curriculum, focuses on practical solutions for custom formatting, efficient string manipulation, and memory-safe operations.

 ---